Life List #119: See a psychic. (New Orleans tarot reading.)

 I mean, in reality she really didn’t tell me anything I haven’t been telling myself for years.
 And, I suppose, everything she said was maybe just a little generic, things that could probably be tailored to anyone, things that could probably apply to anyone.

-But, when you hear it from “the universe,” that makes it all the more true.
+But, when you hear “the truth” from “the universe,” that makes it all the more true.
 You listen.
 You try just a bit harder.
 And I will try, over the next six months, a little bit harder.

 And, really, it was kind of like cheap therapy anyways.
 (Or expensive therapy, 15 minutes cost $35.
 I don’t know what therapy costs.)

 So, we’ll see how the next six months go.
 We’ll see if the tarot is sending me the right way.
-And, who knows, maybe in six months I’ll see another tarot reader to see what the next six months hold.
+And, who knows, maybe in six months I’ll get another tarot reading to see what the next six months hold.

 But, in the mean time, just know: this skeptic is just hoping that that death card really didn’t mean actual death.

-“See a psychic” was number 119 on my life list.
+“See a psychic” was number 119 on my life list and my New Orleans tarot card reading totally counts.